tadryanom/ethereum_solidity/docs/path-resolution.rst

     You can avoid such situations by ensuring that all the files are available within a single directory tree on the same drive.

-Once canonicalized, base path is stripped from all source file paths that start with it.
+Once canonicalized, the base path is stripped from all source file paths that start with it.
-If base path is empty, it is treated as if it was equal to the path to the current working directory.
+If the base path is empty, it is treated as if it was equal to the path to the current working directory.
 The result becomes the source unit name.

 .. index:: ! remapping; import, ! import; remapping, ! remapping; context, ! remapping; prefix, ! remapping; target